First recorded (as “K.C. Lovin’) by Little Willie Littlefield (1952, reissued/retitled 1959).

 “Through a connection to producer Ralph Bass, Leiber and Stoller wrote ‘Kansas City’ specifically for West Coast blues/R&B artist Little Willie Littlefield.
 Littlefield recorded the song in Los Angeles in 1952, during his first recording session for Federal Records.
 Federal’s Ralph Bass changed the title to ‘K. C. Lovin”, saying he considered it ‘hipper’ than ‘Kansas City’.
 Littlefield’s record had some success in parts of the U.S., but it did not reach the national chart.

 “In 1964, The Beatles’ recorded Little Richard’s medley of ‘Kansas City’ and ‘Hey, Hey, Hey, Hey’, a song they began performing during their early Hamburg touring days.
-It was issued as the B-side to ‘Boys’.
+It was issued as the B-side to their ‘Boys’ single, and released on the album Beatles for Sale.
 James Brown recorded a version of ‘Kansas City’ in 1967, released as a single from James Brown Sings Raw Soul, which charted #21 R&B and #55 on the Billboard Hot 100.

 “In 2001, Harrison’s ‘Kansas City’ received a Grammy Hall of Fame Award and it is included on the Rock and Roll Hall of Fame’s list of the 500 Songs That Shaped Rock and Roll.”